• Skip to main content

 Materials

-For this project, I went for LED beach balls specifically designed for outdoor use.
+For this project, I went for these LED beach balls specifically designed for outdoor use.
 They’re a bit pricier than regular beach balls, but you need the LEDs for them to light up.
 The built-in LEDs do all the work—just turn them on, and you’ve got that classic bulb look in seconds.
 Plus, the inflatable material means they’re easy to store once the season’s over.

 As the “tops” of these giant lights, I used small black plastic pots recycled from my garden.
 I have tons of them lying around, so why not repurpose them?
 If you don’t have nursery pots, you can purchase them here.